 In accordance with state law, the ultimate responsibility for payment of charges for water and other services shall be the owner of the land for which the water or other services were provided.
 The District shall make a reasonable effort to collect from the tenant or occupant of property prior to collecting from the property owner, or filing a lien on said property (CA Water Code Section 25806).

-Lakeside Water had 0 water shut-offs due to account delinquency from the previous calendar year.
+Lakeside Water had 2 water shut-offs due to account delinquency from calendar year 2022.